LocalGovIMS/localgov-ims/docs/metadata.md

 This is metadata that either the Admin or Payment Portal applications need to function effectively.
 Examples are: BackgroundColour - allowing the user to specify a background colour where a Method of Payment is displayed.

-Various entities have system metadata:
+Various entities have system metadata, such as:

 * [Fund Code Metadata](metadata-fund.md)
 * [Method of Payment Metadata](metadata-method-of-payment.md)